calebadavis/WinMax2-ParseStylus/README.md

 ## License

-This project is licensed under version 3 of the GNU General Public License - see the LICENSE.md file for details
+This project is licensed under version 3 of the GNU General Public License - see the LICENSE file for details

 ## Acknowledgments